-I feel very frustrated.
-I want to get to the top but I can’t do it.
-I have a spectacular view of the town, but I cannot enjoy it.
+I feel very frustrated, want to get to the top but I can’t do it.
+There is a spectacular view of the town, but I cannot enjoy it.
 All I’m thinking about is how to get down.
 The rocks are very slippery.
-I am afraid to slip.
-I ask God to help me find a way down.
+I am afraid to slip an dask God to help me find a way down.
 I ask Him to help me to be smart.
 There are two roads.
 I have to pick the less dangerous one.
-I start to climb down the rocks using my arms.
-I am trying to keep focused.
+As I start to climb down the rocks using my arms, I am trying to keep focused.
 I have not gone very far, when Tom yells at me.
 I looked back, trying to find him by the sound of his voice.

 Jerry and Tom are on a cliff.
 “We do not know how to descend,” Tom says, “We need you to tell us.”

 I cannot tell Tom that I do not have my glasses that he has them in the pocket of his shorts.
 I cannot see what is far away.